DafetiteOgaga/Binary_search_in_a_game/README.md

+# The Binary Search Game.

-# The aim of this program is to demonstrate the working principle of Binary Search Algorithm.
+## The aim of this program is to demonstrate the working principle of Binary Search Algorithm.

-## This is a number guessing game where the player needs to guess the randomly selected "lucky number" from a shuffled list of numbers.
+### This is a number guessing game where the player needs to guess the randomly selected "lucky number" from a shuffled list of numbers.

 - #### randomList() is used to generate n unique random numbers (adjustable).
 - #### This list is shuffled to randomize their order.